ash-17/car-dealer-detail-ws/README.txt

-This was created to fetch car dealer details from https://autoportal.com/ and write it into .csv file.
+This web scraper code was created to fetch car dealer details from https://autoportal.com/ and write it into .csv file.
 This was related to project I was working on.
+Using python requests module and beautifulsoup.